Building a Design System Playbook for KB Bank's ecosystem

 Although the KB Starbanking Design System Guide was introduced 3 years ago, many teams continued relying on legacy UI components, keeping adoption at only 14%.
 At the same time, UX flows lacked clear logic and predictability, leading to frequent user confusion and task failures.

-How might we unify KB Bank’s UI and UX
+How might we unify KB Bank’s UI and UX design

 through a centralized, scalable design system?